facebook-pixel

 ART 0115 99 FUSED GLASS BASICS

-Experience is the best gift.
-Bring a friend and share an afternoon creating a beautiful piece of art.
 Glass fusing is the process of joining compatible sheet glasses together then heating them in a kiln until the glass fuses or melts together.
 It grants you the power to create colorful, dynamic works of glass art that are completely unique.
 Fused glass is used to fabricate plates, tiles, bowls, jewelry, wall hangings, and other artistic creations.
-This class teaches the basics of fusing glass while creating a bird, flower or Christmas tree using glass shards.
-We will cover an overview of the art, cutting glass, and safety while creating a design with glass to be contour fused.
+You only need a kiln, glass, and a few simple tools to create a finished fused glass piece.
+This class teaches the basics of fusing glass while creating a soap dish.
+We will cover an overview of the art, cutting glass, and safety while creating a design with glass to be fused then slumped into a soap dish.
+Please wear closed-toe shoes.
 Cost includes materials and supplies.
-Class meets both days.
+Class meets on both days.

 Instructor: Rosa Little